Pilot Grant Program

 Specific aims of the UI IPRC Pilot Grant program are to:

-- Identify and support new areas of injury control research that compliment and strengthen our center’s mission
+- Identify and support new areas of injury and violence research.

-- Encourage investigators from other disciplines to apply their expertise to the field of injury control
+- Encourage investigators from other disciplines to apply their expertise to the injury field.

 In addition to project funds, investigators have access to databases and center core resources such as biostatistical consulting.
 Investigators also meet with the Center’s Executive Committee to get feedback and input along the way.